 CARMEN SCHOENSTER joined HLD in October of 2016 after meeting Heidi at Steps on Broadway.
-Heidi asked if I would be interested in joining her for a project called On Display and Carmen started working with HLD.
+Heidi asked if she would be interested in joining her for a project called On Display and Carmen began working with HLD right away.
 Previously she danced for a company called Todd Rosenlieb Dance for two years and have trained at Nashville Ballet, Charlotte Ballet and graduated from the Governor's School for the Arts in 2011.

 LESLIE TAUB is a disabled model and performing artist who trained with AXIS Dance and has been working with Heidi Latsky since 2015.
-Her favorite "Team HLD" experiences include collaborating with NuVu Studio students to design a unique wearable sculpture costume, and opening the 2016 Culture Strike Festival on The Highline.
+Her favorite "Team HLD" experiences include collaborating with NuVu Studio students to design a unique wearable sculpture costume, and opening the 2016 Culture Shock Festival on The High Line.
 In addition to her role in ON DISPLAY, Leslie continues to study ballet and modern dance.

 KRISHNA WASHBURN is a VI dancer and ACSM-certified inclusive athletics trainer living the sweet life in Harlem.
 She joined HLD in 2015 as part of the original ON DISPLAY cast, which was her first professional dance performance.
 Since then, she has worked with Infinity Dance Theater, Marked Dance Project, LEIMAY, ZCO Dance Project, and has developed an extensive body of work with her collaborator, wearables artist Ntilit (Natalia Roumelioti), that has been displayed at Immersive Gallery, Chashama Spaces, and Queens Museum.

 MARISSA WILEY joined Heidi Latsky Dance in the summer of 2015.
-She has performed with Heidi Latsky Dance at numerous venues including the United Nations, the High Line, the David Rubenstein Atrium at Lincoln Center and the Skirball Center for the Performing Arts.
+She has been humbled to perform with Heidi Latsky Dance at numerous venues including the United Nations, the High Line, the David Rubenstein Atrium at Lincoln Center and the Skirball Center for the Performing Arts.
 Other career highlights include performing works by Merce Cunningham, the Bill T. Jones/Arnie Zane Company, Crystal Pite, David Dorfman Dance and Shannon Gillen.

 BRYNT BEITMAN is from Dallas, TX.
 Before graduating from The Juilliard School, he was nominated for a Presidential Scholar in the Arts award by the National Foundation for Advancement in the Arts.
 He has danced with TAKE Dance, Nicholas Andre Dance, Bruce Wood Dance Project, New York Baroque Dance Company, and Texas Ballet Theater.
 His own works have been shown in New York City, Montreal, and Varna, Bulgaria.
 He is happy to have joined Heidi Latsky Dance in April 2013.